These world-record fish have stood the test of time.

 The Hayes bass was actually disqualified from the IGFA record book in 1996, as it was allegedly stuffed with 3 pounds of weights.
 Hayes wasn't involved in these claims, but a lack of witnesses led to the IGFA believing the story was false.
 They ended up re-instating the fish just three years later.

-There are many monster smallmouth bass these days, but smallmouths over 10 pounds are rare.
+There are many monster smallmouth bass landed these days, but smallmouths over 10 pounds are rare.
 The next biggest bass is 10 pounds, 14 ounces, and no one else has ever landed an 11-pounder.
-After 63 years, it seems it's going to take a once-in-several-lifetimes type of fish to dethrone Hayes.
+The fact that the Hayes fish was nearly 12 pounds makes it all the more impressive.
+When you start breaking down the top smallmouth ever caught, many anglers and even fish biologists are starting to believe the Hayes fish was simply a total freak of nature.
+After so long, it seems it's going to take a once-in-several-lifetimes type of fish to dethrone Hayes.
+If this one ever is broken, we expect it to be Dale Hollow Lake again that produces it.
+Because when it comes to smallmouth fisheries, this lake is one of the only ones to produce fish over 10 pounds more than once.

 Bill Valverde's 279-pound alligator gar rod-and-reel record has stood for 67 years now.
 Caught on the Rio Grande in Texas in 1951, this 7-foot gar has somehow managed to stand up to all of its challengers over the years.
 Gar fishing has gone up in popularity in recent years, but a new world record remains elusive.